w3c/wai-intro-wcag/content/new-in-22.md

 ### Changes to the 2.2 Draft

-Changes from the May 2021 Working Draft to the @@ August 2022 Candidate Recommendation Draft include:
+Changes from the May 2021 Working Draft to the September 2022 Candidate Recommendation Draft include:
 * Updated "Focus Appearance (AA)" and removed “Focus Appearance (Enhanced) (AAA)”.
 * Added "Focus Not Obscured (Minimum) (AA)" and "Focus Not Obscured (Enhanced) (AAA)".
 * Added "Accessible Authentication (No Exception) (AAA)" after "Accessible Authentication (AA)"